Battle of Bennington Summary

 - Location: The Battle of Bennington took place in Walloomsac, New York, about 10 miles northwest of Bennington, Vermont.

-- Campaign: The Battle of Bennington was part of the Saratoga Campaign, which is also known as Burgoyne’s Campaign.
+- Military Campaign: The Battle of Bennington was part of the Saratoga Campaign, which is also known as Burgoyne’s Campaign.

 - Who Won: The United States of America won the Battle of Bennington.